General Listening Quiz

 - I’d: “I would,” also “we’d” or “they’d”

-– We should feed the kids before we start our trip. - whole (adjective): large in size
+– We should feed the kids before we start our trip. - whole (adjective): entire

 – I can’t eat the whole pizza by myself, but it will feed the whole family. - actually (adverb): used to stress that something is true